MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-5-create-send-port-to-deliver-acknowledgments-to-adt-system-using-file.md

 ---
 description: "Learn more about: Step 5: Create a Send Port to Deliver Acknowledgments to the ADT System Using the File Adapter"
-title: "Step 5: Create a Send Port to Deliver Acknowledgments to the ADT System Using the File Adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Step 5: Create a Send Port to Deliver Acknowledgments to the ADT System Using the File Adapter"

-ms.suite: ""
+ms.date: "06/08/2017"
-ms.tgt_pltfrm: ""
+ms.prod: biztalk-server

-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "end-to-end tutorial, send ports"
   - "send ports, acknowledgements"